Skip to main content

 • Structure:

-• Inner List[str]: List of input tensor names for the model.
+• Inner List[str]: List of names for all input tensors of that model.

 • Example: